 The first digital system we had was a handheld system that allowed for one operator

 to control multiple engines.
-Since then we have expanded to three computers each
+Since then we have expanded to two computers and two

-the yard and the spurs.
-We use a Lenz digital control system linked to a PC.
+handheld throttles controlling the layout.
+We use a Lenz digital control system

 The current layout was started in June, 2013 and is slowly coming together.
 The